dcdustin/Carbon.Documentation/docs/devs/core/client-entities.md

 without server overhead.

 :::info Note
-This is a internal utility of Carbon (not a plugin) for creating client-visible entities.
+This is an internal utility of Carbon (not a plugin) for creating client-visible entities.
 Always available within Carbon.
 :::